anam-aj/edx/CS50sql/pset7-project/DESIGN.md

 ## Representation

-Information is captured in MYSQL tables with the following schema.
+Information is captured in MYSQL database with the following schema.

 ### Entities